langhabel/score-parser/README.md

 The script `pearce_corpus.py` parses the well established benchmarking corpus published by Pearce: http://webprojects.eecs.qmul.ac.uk/marcusp/software/JNMR2004.zip

-Follow the instructions in the script to set the corpus as well as cross-validation filepaths, then run.
-The parsed corpus will be stored as pickles in the path of the corpus.
+Follow the instructions in the script to configure the corpus as well as cross-validation filepaths, then run.
+The results will be stored as pickles in the directory of the corpus.

 Enjoy!